Some GOP members are beginning to test party loyalty to Trump - ExBulletin

 Some GOP members are beginning to test party loyalty to Trump

-WASHINGTON Former President Donald Trump is stepping up his election-year effort to dominate the Republican Party with a Saturday rally in Arizona where he plans to castigate anyone who dares question his lie that the 2020 presidential election was volley, likely including the state’s GOP Governor, Doug Ducey.
+WASHINGTON (AP) Former President Donald Trump has stepped up his election-year effort to dominate the Republican Party, hosting a rally in Arizona on Saturday at which he lambasted anyone who dares question his lie that the presidential election of 2020 has been stolen, including states GOP Governor Doug Ducey.

 But 2,000 miles east of Washington, there are small signs that some Republicans are getting tired of the charade.
-Mike Rounds, the usually lowly senator from South Dakota, was perhaps the most daring in acknowledging the reality that the election was in fact fair.
+Mike Rounds, the usually modest senator from South Dakota, was perhaps the boldest in acknowledging the reality that the election was in fact fair.
 Instead of being shunned, he was supported by his GOP colleagues, including Senate Republican leader Mitch McConnell.
-Rounds later said the party needed to get “stronger” to tell voters the truth about the 2020 campaign.
+Rounds later said the party needed to get stronger to tell voters the truth about the 2020 campaign.

 Meanwhile, Washington’s top Republicans have engaged in a behind-the-scenes effort to encourage Maryland Gov. Larry Hogan, one of Trump’s most vocal antagonists in the party, to run for a Senate seat.
 And on Saturday, Glenn Youngkin became the first Republican since 2010 to be sworn in as governor of Virginia after leading a campaign that kept Trump at bay.